 To use this feature, you need to first enable it on your PC.
 To do that, you can either head to Settings > System > Shared Experiences and turn on the “Nearby Sharing” toggle or you can turn it on from the Share menu.

-Once nearby sharing feature is enabled select the file ( which you want to share with other Windows 10 device ) and Right Click and select Share option.
+Once the Nearby sharing feature is enabled select the file (which you want to share with other Windows 10 devices) and Right Click and select Share option.